mui/mui-x/docs/data/advanced-components/overview.md

 ### Community Plan

 MUI X's Community Plan is published under [MIT license](https://tldrlegal.com/license/mit-license) and [free forever](https://mui-org.notion.site/Stewardship-542a2226043d4f4a96dfb429d16cf5bd#20f609acab4441cf9346614119fbbac1).
 This plan contains features we believe are sustainable by the contributions of the open-source community.
-Free forever.

 Community Plan packages: